Ontario: About SSEO

 The School for Social Entrepreneurs (SSE) was founded in 1997 by Michael Young, a distinguished and passionate serial social entrepreneur.

 In early 2009, SiG@MaRS commissioned a feasibility study with support from the Ontario Trillium Foundation (OTF) to explore the opportunity for a School for Social Entrepreneurs to be piloted in Ontario.
-The study was released in 2009, and a collaborative group, consisting of Housing Services Corporation, SiG@MaRS, ACCESS Community Capital Fund, and Toronto Centre for Community Learning and Development, was formed to oversee the pilot phase of SSEO.
+The study was released in 2009, and a collaborative group, consisting of Housing Services Corporation, SiG@MaRS, ACCESS Community Capital Fund, and Toronto Centre for Community Learning and Development, worked together to establish SSEO.
+The School launched officially in 2012.

 Today, SSEO is a project of Tides Canada Initiatives Society (TCI), a Canadian charity registered with the Canada Revenue Agency (CRA), BN: 130560188 RR0001.